Frnk1996/MCDispensermod/README.md

   - 4x Iron ingot

 # Dispenser properties
+Range
+  - The area of effect is ~1 block in every direction
+  - so approximately 3x3x3 around the block

 Blast resistance
   - Extremely tough block, untouchable by explosions
   - Same as blocks like obsidian or anvils